BALIST0N/HogsOfWarEditor/README.md

 - HIR & MCAP to JSON
 - remove forced passing "extension" on PMG,PTG,etcc.. classes (use memorystream + FileReadallbyte instead of filestream)
 - revamp the editor primary functions : rewrite "Additem" and save function
-- modding mode : build a verified working MAD + mtd with correct fac indexes
+- modding mode : build a verified working MAD + mtd containg all models of the game with correct fac indexes
 - pigs are displayed with cross instead of squares
 - PogToJson V2 (easy, c# JsonSerialiser since .net 7)
 - export skyboxes